Last Updated December 1, 2022

 When to Visit Lake Minnewanka

-While it is accessible year-round, the warmer summer months provide the most opportunities to enjoy Lake Minnewanka.
-Typically from mid-June to October, tours will be available, kayaks will be rentable, and treks along its shoreline accessible.
+While it is accessible year-round, the warmer summer months provide the most opportunities to enjoy Lake Minnewanka, and is thus the best time to visit.
+Typically from mid-June to early October, boat cruises will be available, kayaks will be rentable, and treks along its shoreline are accessible.

 It starts to freeze up in December and when it is snow-free, is a great place to go skating.
 The ice starts to get untenable in May – so proceed with caution!